Following the lockdown I have been seeing clients on Zoom and find this a surprisingly focussed and useful way to work.

 I worked as Consultant Family Therapist in Social Services and then in Child and Adolescent Mental Health in the NHS.

-I have been in independent practice for the past six years.
+I have been in independent practice for the past eight years.

 I have found independent practice most rewarding as people can access therapy at an earlier stage in their difficulties than was possible for those using the NHS.